allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

 echo DONE
 ```

 and save it as `headless_robothor_config.sh`.
-Note that some of the configuration steps above assume you have
+Note that some of the configuration steps in the script assume you have
 superuser privileges.

-Then, we can just copy this file to the first node and run it with:
+Then, we can just copy this file to the first node in our cluster and run it with:

 ```bash
 source <PATH/TO/headless_robothor_config.sh>